EzioisAwesome56/sm64ex-win98/README.md

 Replace driverletter with the drive you installed TDM on, and fill in the path to the folder.<br>
 Run ezmake.sh to build.
 The result will be placed into the build folder in the repo root.<br>
 Before playing, open the copy of SDL you downloaded eariler, and copy SDL.dll from the archive's bin folder to the same location as your game's EXE<br>
 Download [glew32.dll compiled for Windows 98](https://github.com/EzioisAwesome56/sm64ex-win98/releases/download/GLEW32/glew32.dll) that I have provided.
 The copy included with the glew archive is compiled for Windows vista, and would thus require KernelEX.
-This version does not need KernelEX.
+This version does not need KernelEX.<br>
+Place this file in the same folder as your game EXE.
+You can now enjoy Super Mario 64 on Windows 98!

 ## Additional notes
 Building on Linux is untested and unsupported.